top of page

 According to the Arthritis Foundation, green tea is rich in polyphenols and has strong anti-inflammatory properties.
 It’s a good source of epigallocatechin 3-gallate (EGCG), a type of polyphenol with a potent antioxidant effect.

-Here are five variations of spiced green teas you really wanna try:
+Here are five variations of spiced green teas you really wanna drink frequently:

 1. Ashwagandha and lemon-infused green tea: